×

 The board also passed a motion of appreciation for the Drain Commissioner John Pekkala and his 17 years of service.

-“He brought a wealth of experience up here and guided the the county through three major dam improvement projects in Otter Lake, Twin Lakes and and Rice Lake, and [all] quite complicated, with special assessment districts being required.
+“He brought a wealth of experience up here and guided the county through three major dam improvement projects in Otter Lake, Twin Lakes and and Rice Lake, and [all] quite complicated, with special assessment districts being required.
 And so we will miss him,” Chairman Tom Tikkanen said.

 Starting at $3.50/week.